 These tours are done to provide guests with all that Hawaii has to offer while making sure to keep marine wildlife safe.

 The Legends of Hawaii Luau is not to be missed during your trip to the island.
-It is open five nights per week besides Mondays and Wednesdays.
+It is open every Sunday, Tuesday, and Friday from 5 pm – 8 pm.

 There are many different packages to consider, such as a Hawaiian lei exchange, full Hawaiian dinner service, premier seating, and more.